junglesta/wherenodoctor/_posts/2016-01-01-01-home-cures-and-popular-beliefs.md

 # BELIEFS THAT CAN MAKE PEOPLE WELL

-## The healing power of belief can be very strong
+## The healing power of belief can be very strong!

 Some home remedies have a direct effect on the body.
 Others seem to work only because people believe in them. **The healing power of belief can be very strong.**